TheRacetrack/plugin-tomcat-job-type/docs/job_tomcat.md

 ```

 For details, take a look at `sample/adder`.
+It contains also examples of usage of Swagger, logging and
+Prometheus metrics.

 ## Swagger UI